kmp1/tzx.js/_posts/2000-01-02-command-line-usage.md

     tzx -o my_wav_file.wav /some/dir/a_tzx.tap

 If you have an alternate file extension, see the -t option.
 For a complete list of options see the -help option.
 A very useful option is -v for verbose output.
+And if you have, for example, a stereo cable try out the -l option which will generate a stereo audio file with only a single channel of sound (works like a charm for me).